sevenian3/ChromaStarPy/README.txt

 code ChromaStarServer, formerly known as GrayStarServer, supplemented with the two-level-atom facility of ChromaStar (formerly GrayStar).

+July 2019 - Equation sof state (EOS) and chemical/ionization equilibrium now computed with Phil Bennett's "GAS" package.
+Includes 51 molecules, including 16 polyatomic molecules

 The version numbering is date-based using the ISO 8601 scheme YYYY-MM-DD

 References:
+Bennett, P.D., "A fast, robust algorithm for the solution of the equation of state for
-Short, C. Ian, 2017, ChromaStarDB: SQL Database-driven Spectrum Synthesis and More, PASP, 129, 094504, 11 pp., arXiv:1707.07725
+	late-type stellar atmospheres", 1983, M.Sc.
+Thesis, University of British Columbia" ("GAS") Short, C. Ian, 2017, ChromaStarDB: SQL Database-driven Spectrum Synthesis and More, PASP, 129, 094504, 11 pp., arXiv:1707.07725
 Short, C. Ian, 2016, GrayStarServer: Server-side Spectrum Synthesis with a Browser-based